 A chronic health impairment such as epilepsy, diabetes, arthritis, cancer, heart issues, and AIDS may also be considered a disability

-If a manager believes that an employee's job performance problems may be the result of a medical condition, the manager should discuss their concerns with an EEO/ER staff person before discussing the matter with the employee.
+If a manager believes that an employee's job performance problems may be the result of a medical condition, the manager should discuss their concerns with an EEO/A staff person before discussing the matter with the employee.